 Some serious cargo doors here.
 Most certified FEMA doors are hollow with a foam or hollow core.
 These have the required steel plate over (2) layers of 3/4" plywood glued and screwed together BEFORE the 100 bolts sandwich them.
 Heavy.
 Solid.
 Beyond FEMA specs

 Finished materials dome going up.
-This one has no second floor and gives me a protected space to store finished goods, create new domes by modeling them first, and sheltering about 350 people as needed.
+This one has no second floor and affords a protected space to store finished goods, create new domes by modeling them first, and sheltering about 350 people as needed.

 We got this!

 A study performed by Texas Tech and Colorado state university in 1998-2000 demonstrated why a dome has a better ability to deflect wind.

 A rectilinear of “box” structure is impacted by an F5 tornado at the rate of 400 lbs per square foot.
 NOT expected to survive a tornado strike at all.
 So you can reason out why the common thought for storm protection in box form is immensely thick walls.
 In short…Build a bunker.
 Ugly…and useful for one purpose.
 To HIDE in.

 A DOME is impacted by an F5 tornado at the rate of only 100 lbs per sq ft.
 So if your dome is rated for more than that you can reasonably expect it to survive and at have SOME damage from debris to repair.
 Our 40′ residential domes are rated at 250 MPH wind.
 SO WHAT if you replace a couple of windows like our client did after the F5!
 They still had a home. next door neighbor's house was just GONE!

 Our basic domes are useful for community centers, or other practical purposes yet STILL possess the structural integrity to shield it’s occupants from danger.
 Why rush to a shelter when you are safe at home?